johnazedo/simple-bank/README.md

 # Microservice
 A project to implement a microservices architecture with django

-- Using RabbitMQ to comunication between services
+- Using RabbitMQ to comunication between services;
-- Using Go to notes microservice
+- Using Go to notes microservice;
+- Using NodeJS to API Gateway.